joker-eph/githubmove/GitHubMove.rst

 contributions, reducing the cost of first contribution and fostering collaboration.

-..
-  TODO: "'multiple' LLVM developers" should be strengthened.
-Do we have any evidence for 'most'?
-Rewritten using what data we do have, but as-is is not as strong as can be, I think.
-I don't know if this is important -- depends on how much resistance there is to Git vs SVN.

 Git is also the version control many (most?)
 LLVM developers use.
 Despite the sources being stored in a SVN server, these developers are already using Git through the Git-SVN integration.